getsentry/sentry-java/docs/config.rst

 .. sourcecode:: java

-    public class MyRavenFactory extends DefaultRavenFactory {
+    public class MySentryFactory extends DefaultSentryFactory {

         @Override
-        public Raven createRavenInstance(Dsn dsn) {
+        public Sentry createSentryInstance(Dsn dsn) {
-            Raven raven = new Raven(createConnection(dsn));
+            Sentry sentry = new Sentry(createConnection(dsn));

             /*
             Create and use the ForwardedAddressResolver, which will use the X-FORWARDED-FOR header for the remote address if it exists.
              */
             ForwardedAddressResolver forwardedAddressResolver = new ForwardedAddressResolver();
-            raven.addBuilderHelper(new HttpEventBuilderHelper(forwardedAddressResolver));
+            sentry.addBuilderHelper(new HttpEventBuilderHelper(forwardedAddressResolver));

-            return raven;
+            return sentry;
         }

     }

-Next, you'll need to register your class with Raven in one of two ways.
+Next, you'll need to register your class with Sentry in one of two ways.

 Registration
 ~~~~~~~~~~~~